devtron-labs/tutorials/content/docs/debugging-deployments-and-monitoring.md

 ![Debuggind Deployment](/depdebuglogsedit.JPG "Debuggind Deployment")

-Logs contain the logs of the pod deployed which can be used by the user for debugging.
+Logs contain the logs of the pods deployed which can be used by the user for debugging.

 ### Pod Status